Mordinel/Hotline-Kentucky/system-design-document.md

 # System Design Document

-## 1. Are your player, items and enemies the same class, di↵erent classes in the same family, or completely di↵erent classes?
+## 1. Are your player, items and enemies the same class, different classes in the same family, or completely di↵erent classes?
 The player, items, and enemies classes will derive from a base entity class and therefore be in the same family of classes.

 ## 2. What logic will you put into your Form class?
 What logic will you put into your Game Manager class?